ChantalMB/HIST3907-dreadful-visitation/project-notes.md

       - Dates are embedded text in the page --> will have to add them manually
     - Table structures are used for the menus and layout of this page apparently... --> many junk tables being exported
       - Downloaded page HTML and just removed the page styling elements --> will now just extract tables from this modified file
-- Casualty counts
+- Merging data
-  - Merging data: Cause of death
+  - Cause of death
     - Testing with just 3 files first --> using `pandas` merge function
       - Problems:
         - Need to re-export CSVs without index... maybe add proper headers too